Quansight-Labs/cf-infra-docs/docs/fundamentals/life-cycle.md

 Sometimes, there are issues with a published package that cannot be amended with a repodata patch (e.g. libraries were built wrong and segfault).
 In these cases, the packages can be retired by labeling them as `broken`.
 This is done through the `conda-forge/admin-requests` repository.
+As part of the CDN-driven metadata patching, packages labeled as `broken` are not included in the final repodata index.
+However, they are still available via direct URL access.
+This allows organizations to retire packages from normal, solver-driven installs without compromising the reproducibility offered by lockfiles.

 Finally, a project might have reached a status where no further updates are needed or expected (e.g. it has been superseded by a new project).
 If the maintainers want to, these feedstocks can be archived and marked as read-only.